icecoredynasty/icecoredynasty.github.io/rules.md

     </p>

     <p>
-      The <strong>Top 150 skaters</strong> are divided into groups of ten and the
+      The <strong>Top 180 skaters</strong> are divided into groups of ten and the
-      <strong>Top 10 goaltenders</strong> form one additional group.
-In every group,
+      <strong>Top 20 goaltenders</strong> form two additional groups of ten.
+In every
-      the highest and lowest salary are removed before calculating the average of the remaining eight players.
+      group, the highest and lowest salary are removed before calculating the average of the remaining eight players.
 Rankings are based on final Yahoo Fantasy point totals after the completed regular season.
     </p>